michesteva/blog/_posts/2014-07-29-cartodb-enterprise.md

 <div class="wrap"><p><a href="http://www.cartodb.com/enterprise" ><img src="/img/posts/2014-07-29-637-cartodb-enterprise.png" alt=""></a></p></div>

 CartoDB is the easiest way to create amazing maps with your data.
 The interface is creating a new standard for user experience in the mapping and data analytics community.
-This has allows us to work with users from diverse backgrounds to create maps.
-From hobbyists, educators, researchers, and general business, we are enabling a new generation of mappers to work with their data.
+This allows us to work with users from diverse backgrounds to create maps.
+From hobbyists to educators, researchers, and general business, we are enabling a new generation of mappers to work with their data.

 **We are excited to announce the release of our CartoDB Enterprise offering**: Just like we transformed the way that people make their own maps online, CartoDB is now going to transform the way you work with data as a team or an organization.
 CartoDB Enterprise brings the power of a consumer web service together with a secure and scalable environment for collaboration.
 This is a new type of GIS.